 Thursday 22 November 2018

 In her political declaration, Theresa May has failed to extract a cast-iron commitment to “frictionless trade”.
-The larger version released today leaves us with more answers than questions, but they’re not good.
+The larger version released today does provide more answers than questions, but they’re not good.

 18: The Parties will retain their autonomy and the ability to regulate economic activity according to the levels of protection each deems appropriate in order to achieve legitimate public policy objectives such as public health…